oozie/pyhumod/docs/GettingStarted.rst

 Using a Python interpreter
 ~~~~~~~~~~~~~~~~~~~~~~~~~~
-Most of the examples here are run from the standard python interpreter, but you are welcome to use ipython.
+Most of the examples here are run from the standard python interpreter, but you are welcome to use iPython.

 .. code:: python